 Jagr’s 60th goal gave him 140 points on the season, which were the most ever scored by a European-born player in the NHL.
 He broke the previous record set by Peter Stastny with the Quebec Nordiques in 1981-82.
 He finished the season with 149 points, which is still the best season by a player born in Europe.

-On March 28, 2017, Braden Holtby beats the Minnesota Wild to become just the third goaltender ever to string together three straight 40-win seasons.
+On March 28, 2017, Braden Holtby beat the Minnesota Wild to become just the third goaltender ever to string together three straight 40-win seasons.

 His streak was snapped the following season as he remains tied with Brodeur and Evgeni Nabokov for the most consecutive 40-win seasons in NHL history.